pace-neutrons/pace-developers/resolution/design/00_resolution.md

 [mfclass]: images/mfclass_diagram.png

 # Proposed Solution
+The solution proposed here is driven by the aspiration that all of the machinery required to carry out a resolution convolution method should be part of the class which implements the scheme.
+This in turn will hopefully improve the chances that someone first encountering PACE will be able to easily understand and maintain the resolution convolution functionality.

-As part of the optimisation scheme a new class [`OptFunction`] will be created; objects of this class are not intended to handle instrumental resolution convolution.
+As part of the [optimisation scheme] a new class [`OptFunction`] will be created; objects of this class are not intended to handle instrumental resolution convolution.
 Instead resolution effects will be dealt with by extending `OptFunction` with one or more new classes.

 There has been some discussion of implementing new methods for estimating the instrumental resolution of a direct-geometry time-of-flight spectrometer, e.g., making use of Monte Carlo ray-tracing to produce a probability distribution of neutron states incident on the sample along with analytic approximations to the secondary spectrometer.

-Additionally, we have investigated new methods for performing the resolution convolution -- notably, reuse of in-resolution function evaluations for nearby detector pixels.
+Additionally, we have investigated new methods for performing the resolution convolution &mdash; notably, reuse of in-resolution function evaluations for nearby detector pixels.

 In order to support multiple ways of estimating the instrument resolution and performing the convolution we require a flexible resolution convolution scheme to be implemented in conjunction with `OptFunction`.

 ## `OptFunction` subclasses
 `OptFunction` will be extended to include an `initialise()` method which performs no action by default, and a `simulate()` method which calls the `initialise()` method before the `evaluate()` method.
 Same-named similar extensions will be added to `OptFunctions` as well.
 The two 'gateway' methods, `simulate()` and `optimise()`, in `OptModel` will be modified to first call its contained `OptFunctions` objects' `initialise()` and then to continue utilising a private `evaluate()` method to finish simulating or optimising the model.
-The `evaluate()` method of `OptFunction` and `OptFunctions` must remain public.
+The `initialise()` and `evaluate()` methods of `OptFunction` and `OptFunctions` should be accessible only to objects of the classes intended to hold them, namely `OptFunctions` and `OptModel`, respectively.

 With these changes we can then impelemnt a new subclass of `OptFunction` for any resolution convolution scheme.
 Notably, we must produce `TobyfitOptFunction` which reproduces the resolution estimation and convolution scheme in `tobyfit`.